 Where can I find information on experimental results from squirt-testing robots?

 See published data for some cue-comparison results from Platinum Billiards resulting from cue tests with “Iron Willie” (a cue-testing machine developed in 1994).
 The Jacksonville Project also did some work with “Iron Willie.”
-Meucci has also done some tests with their “Myth Destroyer” machine (see the original Meucci video and other videos available on their website); although, due to the violations of the “Rules of CB Deflection (Squirt) Testing” below.
+Meucci has also done some tests with their “Myth Destroyer” machine introduced in 1998 (see the original Meucci video and other videos available on their website); although, due to the violations of the “Rules of CB Deflection (Squirt) Testing“ below.
 Meucci’s setup should probably be called the “Myth Creator” instead.

-The following articles document work with a cue-testing machine developed at Colorado State University (CSU), for CueStix International:
+The following articles document work with a cue-testing machine developed at Colorado State University (CSU) in 2007, for CueStix International:

 - “Squirt – Part VII: cue test machine results” (BD, February, 2008)

 - “Return of the squirt robot” (BD, August, 2008)

 The CSU machine used a spring stretched to various indexed and latched lengths to create repeatable cue speeds.
 The cue was supported by an adjustable-height V-bridge and a rubber-lined grip which slid on linear bearings.
 When a cue was loaded, both the grip and bridge heights were adjusted to ensure the tip was on the horizontal centerline of the CB, with the cue level.
 The squirt angle was measured both manually by observing where the CB struck at the end of the test table, and electronically with two crossing IR beams that detected the CB speed components in two directions.
 Before going with the spring-loaded linear system, we had considered the three prototype design concepts demonstrated in the following videos: